Be part of the completion.

 Survey, Stabilization & Restart

-Phase budgets for Phases 2–10 are preliminary estimates and will be refined following the detailed condition report produced in Phase 1.
+Phase budgets for Phases 2–10 are preliminary estimates, refined by the detailed condition report produced in Phase 1.

 Hull & Frame Completion

 The hull is watertight, but work remains.
-Complete the interrupted frame repairs and finish installing new laminated frames.
-Address any planking and fastening issues identified in the Phase 1 survey.
+Complete the interrupted frame repairs, finish installing new laminated frames, and address any planking and fastening issues identified in the survey.

 A fully sound hull structure, ready to accept clamps and shelves.